 Started in 2003, the ASPPH/EPA Environmental Health Fellowship Program has provided experiential learning opportunities in training areas such as Safe and Sustainable Water, Children’s Environmental Health, Environmental Justice, Air Quality, and Safe Chemicals.
 Fellowship assignments are full-time opportunities with possible placement at EPA headquarters in Washington, DC, Research Triangle Park, NC, and EPA regional offices nationwide.

 The first of its kind to be offered by ASPPH, the ASPPH/USDA Rural Health Fellowship Program provides opportunities for fellows to contribute to USDA programs related to rural health, lead the development of tools to better understand USDA programs for federal and non-federal partners, implement rural health initiatives, and build and maintain relationships across USDA and between USDA and its partners.
-Fellowship assignments are full-time opportunities with possible placement at USDA headquarters in Washington, DC
+Fellowship assignments are full-time opportunities with possible placement at USDA headquarters in Washington, DC.

 The ASPPH Public Health Fellowship Program was established in 2021 and is based at ASPPH headquarters in Washington, DC.
-Fellows are provided opportunities to develop professional skills and enhance their leadership abilities through direct participation in ASPPH activities that advance education in public health, thataddress the effects of Climate Change on Public Health, and that seek to dismantle the barriers that prevent or hinder inclusion, diversity, equity, and antiracism in public health academia.
+Fellows are provided opportunities to develop professional skills and enhance their leadership abilities through direct participation in ASPPH activities that advance education in public health, address the effects of Climate Change on Public Health, and seek to dismantle the barriers that prevent or hinder inclusion, diversity, equity, and antiracism in public health academia.

 Raquel Ramos, MPH (Emory University, Rollins School of Public Health) is a current ASPPH Fellow assigned to the Center for Surveillance, Epidemiology, and Laboratory Services (CSELS); Division of Scientific Education and Professional Development; Epidemiology Workforce Branch (DSEPD) of the Centers for Disease Control and Prevention (CDC), located in Atlanta, GA.
 DSEPD works to improve health outcomes through competent sustainable, and empowered public health workforce.